root-project/root/core/doc/v600/index.md

 6.00/00 supports only

 -   Linux 32bit and 64 bit, i32 and x86-64 and x32 (see below).
 Likely
-    also PPC but that is untested, please report.
+    also PPC 32 and 64 bit but that is untested, please report.
 -   MacOS on Intel CPUs.

 More platforms are expected to be available later; the lack of support